Hesprs/Hesprs/Bits/Prompt Engineering/Programming/restating-guideline.md

 ### How can we turn input to output:

-(explain how can we manally operate the aforesaid input to obtain the output, make the process as detailed as possible)
+(explain how can we manually operate the aforesaid input to obtain the output, make the process as detailed as possible)

 ### (if there is) Other sample in/outputs